-- The Office of Catholic Schools will make public each year the Archdiocesan average test scores. - The Office of Catholic Schools will not make available individual school or classroom results to anyone except other appropriate officials of the Archdiocese. - Individual student's test scores will be made available to their parents and teachers.
-The school Principal should make their school's test scores available to parents and teachers. - Individual schools may publish their own test scores as part of their branding and marketing initiatives.
-School test scores may only be compared to published archdiocesan average test scores or public school scores. - The Office of Catholic Schools should use an individual school's test scores for the purpose of monitoring and improving instruction within that school. - ESL students will be tested; however, accommodations may be made to assist them in taking the test in their own language. - All students will participate in the assessment program and all students will be included in the class and school averages.
+- The Office of Catholic Schools will not make available individual school or classroom results to anyone except other appropriate officials of the Archdiocese. - Individual student's test scores will be made available to their parents and teachers.
+Parents should see the test scores as one piece of helpful information regarding the academic growth of their child, though not the only measure of growth. - The Office of Catholic Schools may use an individual school's test scores for the purpose of monitoring and improving student academic growth and instruction within that school. - ESL students will be tested; however, accommodations may be made to assist them in taking the test in their own language. - All students will participate in the assessment program and all students will be included in the class and school averages.
 Accommodations for test taking for students with active written IEPs may be made at the discretion of the local school Principal.